voltraco/level-fsdown/README.md

 A [`levelup`][0] compatible [`abstraction`][1] for node's [`fs`][2]
 module to use the file system as a backing store.

+Note that this is **NOT PERFORMANT**.
+File systems incur lots of syscalls, also, readdir(3) provides no gaurentees about ordering, so it requires a sort-stream.
+Basically, it shouldn't be used in *any* kind of hot path.
+It's sole purpose is to provide the common interface of levelup to storing and retriving items.

 # BUILDS/TESTS

 [![Build Status](https://travis-ci.org/voltraco/level-fsdown.png)](https://travis-ci.org/voltraco/level-fsdown)